 Does Stress Really Affect Digestion?

 What is stress?

-For some, this is a journey in the subway; for others – a flight by plane.
-In any case, the gastrointestinal tract will somehow react to the excitement due to the autonomic nervous system’s action.
+For some, this is a journey in the subway; for others - a flight by plane.
+In every scenario, the gastrointestinal tract will react in some way to the excitement due to the autonomic nervous system's action.

-The autonomic nervous system is responsible for the work of internal organs; it functions autonomously and constantly.
+The autonomic nerve system regulates the function of internal organs; it functions autonomously and constantly.
 With the power of thought, we cannot influence the intestines, stomach, and other organs.
-Therefore, whether we like it or not, stress hormones are produced, such as adrenaline, in response to experiences.
+As a result, regardless of whether we like it or not, stress hormones are produced, such as adrenaline, in response to experiences.

+Does Stress Really Affect Digestion?